Psychometry Video: on the BBC with Craig:

-- Step 2.
-If there is a low table in the centre of the circle, the object can be placed there and near the selected reader.
+If there is a low table in the center of the circle, the object can be placed there and near the selected reader.
 If you are the reader, this will allow you to attune yourself for a few moments before picking up the object.
 Let your breathing relax and allow your intuitive thinking to flow.

-- Step 4.
-As you hold the object let the words flow.
+As you hold the object to let the words flow.
 What is the first thing you feel?
 Perhaps the object gives you a feeling of warmth and you may feel that the person is warm and caring.
 Or maybe the owner is cold and calculating?
 Is the person a worrier?
 Is he or she outgoing or tend to keep his or her own counsel?
-Is the owner shy, humorous, moody, witty, intelligent, talented, frustrated, bored, unfulfilled, ambitious, and so on?
+Are they shy, humorous, moody, witty, intelligent, talented, frustrated, bored, unfulfilled, ambitious, and so on?
 What does the person like doing: sports, art, walking, dancing, cooking?
 Ask your intuition questions, listen to your inner reply, and speak out.

-- Step 5.
 Now dig a little deeper.
 Some of the things you say may appear to be meaningless but may have significance to the recipient.
 You will get a few things wrong but the percentage you get right will increase every time you do a reading.
-Eventually it will come close to 100% accuracy.
+Eventually, it will come close to 100% accuracy.
 The important thing is to keep pushing yourself to give more and more.
 Believe in yourself.
 Trust your intuition.
 It is giving you correct information.

-- Step 6.
 Do not be influenced by the object itself or surmise what you think the object says about the owner.
-A Mickey Mouse key ring may have been bought for granny by her grandchildren, or the owner of an expensive piece of jewellery may be broke.
+A Mickey Mouse key ring may have been bought for granny by her grandchildren, or the owner of an expensive piece of jewelry may be broke.
 Talk about what you feel and sense, not what you see with your eyes.

-- Step 7.
 Build a complete character profile of the owner.
 Say whatever comes to mind and give as much detail as you can.
 Speak now or you’ll later regret your reluctance to speak out.
-Do not predict, though, as this cannot be verified immediately and, beside, psychometry is about reading vibrations from the past not the future.
-Have some fun with your reading: Point out the quirks and idiosyncrasies in the person’s personality and see if your intuition can reveal amusing events from his or her past.
+Do not predict, though, as this cannot be verified immediately.
+Psychometry is about reading vibrations from the past, not the future.
+Have some fun with your reading.
+Point out the quirks and idiosyncrasies in the person’s personality.
+See if your intuition can reveal amusing events from his or her past.